adambard/learnxinyminutes-docs/tcl.html.markdown

 discipline of exposing all programmatic functionality as commands, including things like loops and mathematical operations that are usually baked into the syntax of other languages, allows it to fade into the background of whatever domain-specific functionality a project needs.
-It's syntax, which is even lighter that that of Lisp, just gets out of the way.
+Its syntax, which is even lighter that that of Lisp, just gets out of the way.

-There is a document floating around the web titled "Why you should not use Tcl".
-Ignore that.
-It's woefully out-of-date, and even when it was published was mostly FUD.